aaron777collins/MinecraftDatapackLanguage/README.md

 - You can have multiple `else if` blocks
 - The `else` block is optional
 - Conditional blocks are compiled to separate functions and called with `execute` commands
+- **Proper logic**: `else if` blocks only execute if previous conditions were false
+- **Efficient execution**: Each conditional block becomes a separate function for optimal performance

 ---